Introduction to midPoint Query Language

 assignment/targetRef/@/name = "End user"

-Object references are queries using matches filter or dereferencing operator @.
+Object references are queried using matches filter or dereferencing operator @.
 See Advanced filters chapter below.

 Logical Filters